 There can be several reasons for this.
 But, for many of us, it’s because we’re not focusing on our priorities.
 Instead, we’re wasting precious time on activities that aren’t all that important.
 But, it doesn’t have to be that for you and your employees.

 Block out the time to discuss both individual and business goals with your team.
 Ideally, these should be daily, weekly, monthly, and annual goals that align with your organization’s mission.
 Not only will this give purpose and meaning to everyone’s work, but it also ensures that you and your employees are working on the right things at the appropriate time.

 Do you have employees who are regularly missing deadlines?
 As just discussed, it may be because they’re devoting too much time to the wrong activities.
 However, they could be something more behind their time management struggles.

 One way to get to the route of this problem is to recommend that they track their time for several weeks.
-They can use a time log or a time tracking tool like RescueTime or Toggl.
-This will let them see how they’re actually spending their, as well as how they’re wasting it.
+They can use a time log or a time tracking software like RescueTime or Toggl.
+Employee time tracking will let them see how they’re actually spending their time, as well as how they’re wasting it.
 With this knowledge, they can set aside the proper amount of time to complete tasks and cut out time-wasting activities.